24.3 Purposes and Uses

 - Faculty salaries and benefits-Student activity fees should not be used to directly fund instructional costs of credit hour courses.

 - Intercollegiate Athletic program costs-Normally these costs should be paid from Athletic fees.
-Possible exceptions could be for support groups, such as dance teams, club sports or cheerleaders, if included in the budget as reviewed by the student fee advisory committee.
+Possible exceptions could be for support groups, such as dance teams or cheerleaders, and club sports, if included in the budget as reviewed by the student fee advisory committee.
+Costs of intramural/recreational athletic programs are allowable.

 - Student employee recognition luncheons/meals-Not allowable if provided for an individual or a specific group.
 Student employees may receive food if partaking in an event open to all students and student employees are at function as a “student”.
-See bullet item 4 under Allowable Uses.
+See bullet item 4 under appropriate expenditures.

-- Prospective Student travel-Not allowable unless certain conditions are met as outlined in Section 19.9.
+- Prospective Student travel-Not allowable unless certain conditions are met as outlined in BPM Section 19.9.

 - Alcoholic beverages or any illegal substances.